cyclops-k8s/ansible-kubernetes/example-hooks/registry-mirrors/readme.md

   - https://my.localserver.me:5001
 ```

-To configure the mirrors set the `containerd_registry_mirrors` variable with the following structure
+To configure the mirrors set the `registry_mirrors` variable with the following structure

 ```yaml
 registry_mirrors: